Optimal Portfolio Using Factor Graphical Lasso: Conclusion

 In this paper, we propose a new conditional precision matrix estimator for the excess returns under the approximate factor model with unobserved factors that combines the benefits of graphical models and factor structure.
 We established consistency of FGL in the spectral and $\ell_{1}$ matrix norms.
 In addition, we proved consistency of the portfolio weights and risk exposure for three formulations of the optimal portfolio allocation without assuming sparsity on the covariance or precision matrix of stock returns.
 All theoretical results established in this paper hold for a wide range of distributions: sub-Gaussian family (including Gaussian) and elliptical family.
 Our simulations demonstrate that FGL is robust to very heavy-tailed distributions, which makes our method suitable for the financial applications.
 Furthermore, we demonstrate that in contrast to POET and Projected POET, the success of the proposed method does not heavily depend on the factor pervasiveness assumption: FGL is robust to the scenarios when the gap between the diverging and bounded eigenvalues decreases.

-The empirical exercise uses the constituents of the S\&P500 index and demonstrates superior performance of FGL compared to several alternative models for estimating precision (FClime) and covariance (FLW, FNLW, POET) matrices, Equal-Weighted (EW) portfolio and Index portfolio in terms of the out-of-sample Sharpe Ratio and risk.
-This result is robust to both monthly and daily data.
-We examine three different portfolio formulations and discover that the only portfolios that produce positive cumulative excess return (CER) during recessions are the ones that relax the constraint requiring portfolio weights sum up to one.
+The empirical exercise uses the constituents of the S\&P500 index and demonstrates superior performance of FGL compared to several alternative models for estimating precision (FClime) and covariance (FLW, FNLW, POET) matrices, Equal-Weighted (EW) portfolio and Index portfolio in terms of the OOS SR and risk.
+This result is robust to monthly and daily data.
+We examine three portfolio formulations and discover that the only portfolios that produce positive CER during recessions are the ones that relax the constraint requiring portfolio weights sum up to one.

 \phantomsection

 \begin{landscape}